mfroeling/QMRITools/README.md

 Some functions of DTITools call on external executables and software.
 These executables need to be placed in "DTITools\Applications".
-For the latest version of these tools and there user licences please visit their website.
+For the latest version of these tools and their user licences please visit their website.

 * [MRIcron](https://www.nitrc.org/projects/mricron/)
 	* mricron.exe